pouchdb/pouchdb/docs/_posts/2014-04-14-pagination-strategies-with-pouchdb.md

 suffer from this problem, due to their ability to efficiently count SQLite rows/B-tree offsets.
 However, since IndexedDB and LevelDB (and other backends modeled on <a href='https://github .com/rvagg/node-leveldown/'>LevelDOWN</a>) are traditional key-value stores, they don't have a good way to count offsets.
+Also, some <a href='http://danielwertheim.se/2014/04/01/couchdb-pagination-is-skip-and-limit-enough/
-So you're better off using the <code>startkey</code> pattern everywhere.
+'>experimental data</a> suggests that CouchDB 1.5 is still faster with the <code>startkey</code> pattern.
+So you're better off just using <code>startkey</code> everywhere.

 {% include alert_end.html %}